domsson/falcon/README.md

 # Running

-This project is making use of Firestorm viewer's
+This project is making use of Firestorm's
 [LSL preprocessor](https://wiki.firestormviewer.org/fs_preprocessor), more
 specifically its `#include` and `#define` features.
-You will have to use that in order to compile the scripts.
+You'll need those in order to compile the scripts.
 To do so, point the viewer's script include directory to the `lib` folder of this repo.

 # Concept